14 FREE ways to learn something new

 There are free tools you can use to improve your writing and grammar skills.
 If, like Ex-MSE Becky, you use Google Chrome to browse the web, you might find the free Grammarly tool becomes your new best friend:

-The Google Chrome extension 'Grammarly' is completely free, and only takes a few seconds to install on to your browser.
-The way it works is it's an automated grammar checker that will highlight any spelling, grammar or punctuation errors you've used within your emails, social media or documents.
+The Google Chrome extension 'Grammarly' is completely free, and only takes seconds to install onto your browser.
+It's an automated grammar checker that will highlight any spelling, grammar or punctuation errors you've used within your emails, social media or documents.
 It's really helped me to improve my sentence structuring and become a better writer overall.

 If you're looking for something more specific, such as creative writing and playwriting, MSE Laura F recommends poet Tim Clare's Couch to 80k free podcast and the National Theatre's free podcast too…